 The Aldi hot tub is back!
-This weekend sees the return of sell-out spa pool | Ideal Home

-The Aldi hot tub is back!
 This weekend sees the return of sell-out spa pool

-Hot off the heels of B&M announcing the sale of a bargain spa pool, it's time for the return of Aldi's version...the battle of the hot tubs is officially on!
+Last month B&M announced the sale of a bargain spa pool, prompting the return of Aldi's version...the battle of the hot tubs is officially on!

-Did you miss out on last year’s Aldi hot tub?
-Back by popular demand, the Spa Pool that whirled shoppers into a frenzy will return this weekend.
-After such huge demand Aldi have promised 50 per cent more tubs are available this year.
-The best news of all, it’s the same Intex model as before but even cheaper!
+Did you miss out on the Aldi hot tub last year?
+Fear not, it’s making a welcome return this weekend.
+Back by popular demand, the Spa Pool that whirled shoppers into a frenzy will return this Sunday.
+After such huge demand in previous years we hope the aisles of Aldi are well stocked.

-It’s no coincidence that other retailers have announced unbeatable prices on hot tub sales this week.
-Unbeatable until now that is because Aldi’s is just £279.99!
-That’s even cheaper than last summer’s price tag of £299.

-Related: Hot off the press; B&M hot tub goes on sale cheaper than anywhere else!
+Worth a look: Hot off the press; B&M hot tub goes on sale cheaper than anywhere else!

 Welcome back the Aldi hot tub…